SDSteele/Programming_Portfolio/README.md

-# 👨‍💻 Programming Portfolio by Shannon Steele
+# 👨‍💻 Programming Portfolio by S.D.
+Steele

 Welcome to my programming portfolio.
 This space highlights my hands-on development work in Python, C++, Lua, PHP, and more.
 I'm passionate about building games, scripts, automation tools, and web apps — always improving my skills through learning and projects.